Style director Adrian Clark reports back on the trends shown over the closing weekend of shows in the French fashion capital

 In contrast Valentino, whose eponymous founder peaked during the same period as YSL, managed to modernise the house’s signature style with ease.
-Under the direction of design partnership, Maria Grazia Chiuri and Pier Paolo Piccioli, the big ‘V’ explored military dressing in tan and olive leather.
+Under the direction of design sponsored_longform, Maria Grazia Chiuri and Pier Paolo Piccioli, the big ‘V’ explored military dressing in tan and olive leather.
 They crafted their own version of camouflage in the form of a palm tree print in military green and flirted with mixes of modern fabrics, such as Japanese nylon and unwashed chambray denim in shades of indigo blues.
 Everything about this collection, from the fit of the suits to the clever contrast of fabrics for its luxury casual wear, was on the money.

 Riccardo Tisci for Givenchy was also on very good form.
 Taking his inspiration from 1950s surf dudes he used an abstract and oversized ‘bird of paradise’ floral print for his youthful mix of pleated kilts, short sleeve shirts and suits.
 There was sparkle in the form of army green sequins and mint with violet for sheen silk tailoring, which proved one of his strongest and most editorially sound collections for quite some time.